FoodTrackerApp/food-tracker-next/README.md

 # Food Tracker (next)
-FoodTracker is a locally hosted Web App that can Track Food Items
+FoodTracker is a (partly) locally hosted Web App that can Track Food Items

 For the App integration, go to [FoodTrackerApp]